Heating & Cooling Energy Saving Tips

-With the summer coming up, we thought we might share some energy saving tips that will keep your wallet full in the long run!
+With the winter of 2018 here, we thought we might share some energy saving tips that will keep your wallet full in the long run!

-In one year, your HVAC equipment spends over 700,000 watts of energy.
+Did you know that in one year, your HVAC equipment uses over 700,000 watts of energy?
 These numbers don’t have much significance until you add all of the money you spent on electricity!

-We know you do not want to lose your comfort by turning off the AC.
-The hot summers won’t let you.
-We have compiled a list of tips you can follow to save energy.
+We know you do not want to lose your comfort by turning off the heating & Air conditioning.
+The hot summers and cold winters simply won’t let you.
+Therefore; we have compiled a list of tips you can follow to save energy every day!

 During those hot summer days, you hardly think about this but if you keep the blinds and curtains open, it filters out that crisp cool air you enjoy in the house.
 The sunlight that you let in through the window competes with the cool air and wins, keeping you hotter than you would like to be.
 Once you feel hot, you will most likely adjust the thermostat and bring the temperature down, wasting your energy and your money.
 Close out the sun by keeping the blinds down and pulling the curtains together.
 The airflow will be consistent and your body won’t have to work hard to keep you cool, and neither will the HVAC system.

 Because the cooling system is on constantly throughout the summer, the output energy can cause the system to break down, severely damaging the equipment.
 Whenever it’s possible, use natural ventilation to help the fresh air flow through.
 Open the windows to let the natural cool air in.
 The natural air helps balance the air in your house.
 It will filter out the stale air formed in the house.